 Spiritual community is not a priority-

-Spiritual community is mandatory for followers of Jesus (2nd Thessalonians 1:3, Hebrews 3:13, Hebrews 10:25).
+Spiritual community is not really optional for followers of Jesus (2nd Thessalonians 1:3, Hebrews 3:13, Hebrews 10:25).
 Christians are called to meet together regularly, care for each other in times of trouble and love one another other deeply and sacrificially.
 The only way to do those things effectively is in spiritual community.
 Community is about more than church attendance although church is the place to begin building spiritual community.
 Spiritual community forms when a group of Jesus followers commit themselves to the good and growth of the rest of the group.
 There are layers to community.
 Every Christian should attend a local church.
 Christians should also have a group of fifteen to thirty Christian friends they routinely fellowship with.
 Christians also need a smaller group of three to five people we can go deep with and be real with on a regular basis.
 If any of those layers of community are lacking, there is a problem.

 Any one of the above is a sure sign all is not well with our soul.